Plant pests and diseases

 Many of our priority plant pests hitchhike their way to Australia with imported goods or attached to plant material, vessels, shipping containers and machinery.

-You should always be vigilant to unusual insects, bees, ants, soil and plant matter, as well as signs of pest activity such as borer holes in wooden items.
-This also applies to home owners who move to Australia with their household goods to Australia.Use the pest links above to know what these pests look like, the time of year you’re likely to see them, and how to report any detections.
+You should always be vigilant to insects, bees, ants, soil and plant matter, as well as signs of pest activity such as borer holes in wooden items.
+This also applies to people moving their household goods to Australia.Use the pest links above to know what these pests look like, the time of year you’re likely to see them, and how to report any detections.

 Farming and home gardening

 As a grower or farmer your business relies on being pest and disease free.
 If you import plants, seeds and machinery, you need to be aware of, and comply with import requirements.
 This also applies to home gardeners and hobby farmers.Good biosecurity practices help protect your property from the entry and spread of pests and diseases.

 Other plant pests of concern